awez/amirrajan.github.com/a-dark-room/index.md

 - Average Rank: 3.60
 - Total reviews: 1,837
 - Average reviews per day: ~102
-- Converstion Rate: 1.61%
+- Conversion Rate: 1.61%
 - Average Review Length: 38 words

 It _does_ seem that the developer commentary helped give a little more reason to give a 5 star review (but not by much).
+Outside of that, it doesn't look like the new release significantly impacted ADR's rise.

-**Number of downloads before hitting #1.**
+_Variable 2: Number of downloads before hitting #1_

-It took a much longer time to get back to #1 from similiar "low" ranks.
+It took a much longer time to get back to #1 from similar "low" ranks.
 It took fewer average downloads, but a longer period of time.

 Number of downloads from the #15 spot to the #1 spot on version 1.5: